In political science terms

 So what then is nationalism?

 Simply put, nationalism is a unifying ideology for an imagined community of people who believe they have enough in common that they should share a form of government.
-It is often, but not always, tied to a Nation-State – a political organization that claims exclusive control over and legitimacy within a given territory.
+It is often, but not always, tied to an ethnic nation and seeks to create a Nation-State – a political organization that claims exclusive control over and legitimacy within a given territory.

 Nationalism tied to States usually uses ethnicity, race, or religion as its binding agent to create a sense of common identity; and this sort of statist nationalism has a long history of abuse.
 This is what most anarchists and many socialists think of when they talk about nationalism – and they are right to oppose it.
 But it’s not the only form of nationalism.
 Civic nationalism and nationalisms rooted in a sense of place provide an alternative.